 Bridget’s Reflections on the Experience

 “UGA has an exemplary large animal clinic and team and we could not be happier with our experience there.
 Between our horrible colic situation and then the keratoma I would hands down recommend them to anyone.
 Although abscesses are common, it is not common for them to reoccur as often as Snapper's did.
 Something may be seriously wrong if they keep getting constant abscesses and it needs to be addressed ASAP before irreversible damage can be done.
-When you take your horse to the vet to get a diagnosis and you keep getting the same answer then keep moving around to other vets, and seek a specialist until you find a better answer.
-In the medical field not all conditions are known to all veterinarians or doctors and it is important to get a second opinion.
+When you take your horse to the vet to get a diagnosis and you keep getting the same answer then keep moving around to other vets and seek a specialist until you find a better answer.
+In the medical field not all conditions are known to all veterinarians and it is important to get a second opinion.

 I’d like to emphasize just how amazing the team is at UGA.
 Our lead veterinarian, kept in close contact with me throughout the entire process, to make sure that Snapper was healing properly.
 Pictures were sent every two to three days to him and responses were promptly returned.
-Any questions or hesitations were confidently answered and check-up appointments were scheduled anytime that I brought up a concern.
+Any questions or hesitations were confidently answered, and check-up appointments were scheduled anytime that I brought up a concern.
 He freely gave his personal phone number to us to reach out to him if there were any problems or concerns.
 Between teaching, completing his typical veterinarian responsibilities and going on work trips it is amazing that he was able to outdo any other veterinarian I have worked with before.
 He was extremely personable, very caring and a huge help.
-And of course the staff at UGA were all absolutely amazing.
+And of course, the staff at UGA were all absolutely amazing.
 Questions were always answered in a kind and helpful manner.
 And my horse told me they gave him a few extra nibbles of grain ;) Words cannot explain how grateful I am to the team there.
 I would absolutely be a spokesperson for them in a heartbeat.”